pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

     ssl_annotation: kubernetes.io/ingress.global-static-ip-name: web-ip-address
 ```

-13. [For Pega Platform 8.6 and later]
-To install the backingservices chart, which you updated in [Updating the backingservices.yaml Helm chart values (Applicable only when installing or upgrading to Pega 8.6 and later)](# Updating the backingservices.yaml Helm chart values (Applicable only when installing or upgrading to Pega 8.6 and later)), enter:
+13. For Pega Platform 8.6 and later installations, to install the backingservices chart that you updated in [Updating the backingservices.yaml Helm chart values (Supported when installing or upgrading to Pega Infinity 8.6 and later)](#Updating the backingservices.yaml Helm chart values (Supported when installing or upgrading to Pega Infinity 8.6 and later)), enter:

    ```yaml
    $ helm install backingservices pega/backingservices --namespace mypega-gke-demo --values backingservices.yaml